FredCoen/socket_vault/README.md

 # Building a filler strategy/vault on SOCKET

-This tutorial demonstrates how to build an Intent Solver strategy on the Socket Protocol, using on-chain vault liquidity to fill cross-chain intents. **Not production-ready.**
+This tutorial demonstrates how to build an Intent Filler strategy on the Socket Protocol, using on-chain vault liquidity to fill cross-chain intents. **Not production-ready.**

 ## Overview

-This tutorial implements two solver strategies for filling intents to transfer ETH from Arbitrum Sepolia to Optimism Sepolia.
+This tutorial implements two filler strategies for filling intents to transfer ETH from Arbitrum Sepolia to Optimism Sepolia.
 The strategies differ in how quickly they pick up intents (aggressive vs. conservative reorg risk tolerance).

 ## System Components